 If you are enrolled as a student in a Massachusetts college or university, you can buy a health plan through your school.
-This QSHIP id designed for students and is only available while you are enrolled.
-Keep in mind that you must have insurance if you are enrolled at least ¾ of the time in a Massachusetts college or university.
+This SHIP id designed for students and is only available while you are enrolled.

 Directly from an Insurance Company

 Massachusetts residents can buy health plans directly from an insurance company.
 And the company can't turn you down if you have a health condition.
-Sometimes the company will have you go through an intermediary.
+Sometimes the company will direct you to purchase their health plan through an intermediary.
 An intermediary is a company that takes care of the enrollment and premiums.

 Through the Connector

 If you do not work for an employer that pays at least 33% of your health plan premium, you may be able to purchase a health plan from the Connector.
 These are plans offered by Massachusetts HMOs that the Connector has picked to have good value.